In This Section

 The three (3) most common types of on-site sewage management systems used in the Shoalhaven are:

-The septic absorption system relies on the soil completing the treatment process as the effluent moves through the strata.
-However, not all soils are suitable for absorption trenches, and may result in effluent reaching the surface and/or groundwater and adversely affect receiving water bodies.
+The septic tank absorption system relies on the soil completing the treatment process as the effluent moves through the layers of soil.
+However, not all soils are suitable for absorption trenches - some soils can result in effluent reaching the surface and/or groundwater and having a detrimental effect on public health.

-Effluent from an Aerated Wastewater Treatment Systems (AWTS) contains fewer potential harmful pathogens because it is treated to a higher standard than the conventional septic tank.
+Effluent from an Aerated Wastewater Treatment Systems, or 'AWTS', contains fewer potential harmful pathogens because it is treated to a higher standard than the conventional septic tank.
+However if the effluent is not appropriately disposed of, harmful levels of pollution can still enter the environment.

-The higher level of treatment achieved in an AWTS is conditional upon the system receiving regular maintenance.
-Without regular maintenance by a suitable qualified person, significant public health and pollution problems may occur.
+The higher level of treatment achieved in an AWTS depends on the system receiving regular maintenance and cleanouts.
+Without regular maintenance by a qualified person, significant public health and pollution problems may occur.

 There are many other types of on-site sewage management systems, including: